syhussaini/TamperMonkey_scripts/wordpress-site-detector/Readme.md

 3. Paste the contents of `wordpress-site-detector.user.js` into the script editor.
 4. Save and activate the script.

+**Please Note**
+The script works by making AJAX requests to known WordPress REST API endpoints.
+Note that this might not work on all sites due to CORS policies or disabled REST API.

 ## Usage
 - The floating box will appear on the right side of the page.
 - Click the WordPress logo to toggle the box.